-Dredging is another human activity that contributes to climate change and which equally affect the riverine communities' livelihood, dredging involves cutting away large swathes of the seafloor, lifting or sucking it up and dumping it somewhere else usually into deeper water or for usage in reclamation areas, where the sea is turned into land.
-Dredging contributes to loss of biodiversity, affect fishing activities, causes coastal erosion and soil contamination due to leakages of chemicals into the soil.
-Many aquatic organisms that live on the seafloor of the dredged sea which serves as food and means of livelihood to the riverine community dwellers are gradually going into abolition due to dredging activities.
+Dredging is another human activity that contribute to climate change and which equally affect the riverine communities' livelihood, dredging involves cutting away large swathes of seafloor, lifting or sucking it up and dumping it somewhere else usually into deeper water or for usage in reclamation areas, where sea is turned into land.
+Dredging contribute to loss of biodiversity, affect fishing activities, causes coastal erosion and soil contamination due to leakages of chemicals into the soil.
+Many aquatic organism that live on the sea floor of the dredged sea which serve as food and means of livelihood to the riverine community dwellers are gradually going into extinction due to dredging activities.

 The riverine community dwellers suffering from the impact of climate change on their means of livelihood need to be involved in activities that will reposition and ameliorate their suffering status.
-Since the major contributor to climate change impact is an anthropogenic (human) factor, it is pertinent for them to participate in activities that will possibly mitigate the impact of the human activity on the environment and regain their sources of livelihood.
+Since the major contributor to climate change impact is anthropogenic (human) factor, it is pertinent for them to participate in activities that will possibly mitigate the impact of the human action on the environment and regain their sources of livelihood.